Battle of Attu: Recapture

-On 11 May 1943, units from 17th Infantry, of Major General Albert E. Brown's 7th U.S. Infantry Division made amphibious landings on Attu to retake the island from Japanese Imperial Army forces led by Colonel Yasuyo Yamasaki.
+On 11 May 1943, units from 17th Infantry, of Major General Albert E. Brown's 7th U.S. Infantry Division, made amphibious landings on Attu to retake the island from Japanese Imperial Army forces led by Colonel Yasuyo Yamasaki.
 Despite heavy naval bombardments of Japanese positions, the American troops encountered strong entrenched defenses that made combat conditions tough.
 Arctic weather and exposure-related injuries also caused numerous casualties among U.S. forces.
 After two weeks of relentless fighting, however, American units managed to push the Japanese defenders back to a pocket around Chichagof Harbor.

-On 21–22 May a powerful Japanese fleet assembled in Tokyo Bay in preparation for a sortie to repel the American attempt to recapture Attu.
+On 21–22 May, a powerful Japanese fleet assembled in Tokyo Bay in preparation for a sortie to repel the American attempt to recapture Attu.
 The fleet included the carriers Zuikaku, Shōkaku, Jun'yō, Hiyō, the battleships Musashi, Kongō, Haruna, and the cruisers Mogami, Kumano, Suzuya, Tone, Chikuma, Agano, Ōyodo, and eleven destroyers.
 The Americans, however, recaptured Attu before the fleet could depart.

 On 29 May, without hope of rescue, Yamasaki led his remaining troops in a banzai charge.
-The surprise attack broke through the American front line positions.
+The surprise attack broke through the American front-line positions.
 Shocked American rear-echelon troops were soon fighting in hand-to-hand combat with Japanese soldiers.
 The battle continued until almost all of the Japanese were killed.
 The charge effectively ended the battle for the island, although U.S. Navy reports indicate that small groups of Japanese continued to fight until early July 1943, and isolated Japanese survivors held out until as late as 8 September 1943.
-In 19 days of battle, 549 soldiers of the 7th Infantry Division were killed and more than 1,200 injured.
+In 19 days of battle, 549 soldiers of the 7th Infantry Division were killed and more than 1,200 were injured.
 The Japanese lost over 2,351 men, including Yamasaki; 28 prisoners were taken.